balder-dev/balder/doc/source/tutorial_guide/00_intro.rst

 Now that we are all set up, we can begin the hands-on part of the tutorial.
 In this first section, we will focus on testing the login mechanism of Nextcloud.
-Let's dive right in with `Part 1: Develop a Login Test from Scratch <Part 1: Develop a Login Test from Scratch>`_.
+Let's dive right in with :ref:`Part 1: Develop a Login Test from Scratch <Part 1: Develop a Login Test from Scratch>`.